Night of Champions (2013): Preliminary matches

-The pay-per-view started with Triple H promising that there would be no interference in the WWE title match.
+The pay-per-view started with Triple H promising that there would be no interference in the WWE Championship match.
 He was interrupted by Paul Heyman and the Intercontinental Champion, Curtis Axel, who requested that their handicap match against CM Punk be cancelled.
 Triple H not only refused and but also decided that the first person he sees backstage would receive an immediate title shot at Axel's Intercontinental Championship.
 Triple H headed to the back and ran into Kofi Kingston, who was sent to the ring to challenge Axel.
 Axel pinned Kingston after a Hangman's Facebuster to retain the title.

 After this, AJ Lee defended her WWE Divas Championship against Natalya, Naomi, and Brie Bella in a fatal four-way match.
 AJ forced Natalya to submit to the Black Widow to retain the title.

 In the third match, Alberto Del Rio defended the World Heavyweight Championship against Rob Van Dam, who was accompanied by Del Rio's former ring announcer, Ricardo Rodriguez.
 Van Dam won by disqualification after Del Rio refused to release the Cross Armbreaker by a 5 count.
 After the match, Del Rio tried to attack Van Dam with a chair but Rodriguez took the chair, allowing Van Dam to execute a DDT and a Van Daminator on Del Rio.

 Next, The Miz wrestled Fandango.
 Miz forced Fandango to submit to the Figure Four Leglock to win the match.

 In the fifth match, CM Punk faced Curtis Axel and Paul Heyman in a No Disqualification Handicap Elimination match.
 Midway through the match, Punk hit Axel with a kendo stick, executed a GTS and forced him to submit to the Anaconda Vise.
 Punk then chased Heyman, his remaining opponent, through the arena and taunted him.
 Heyman hugged Punk but was attacked with a kendo stick.
 Ryback interfered, tackling Punk through a table positioned in the corner before placing Heyman on top of Punk, allowing Heyman to score a pinfall and win the match.

 After that, Dean Ambrose defended the WWE United States Championship against Dolph Ziggler.
 Ambrose pinned Ziggler after Dirty Deeds to retain the title.

 In the penultimate match, the other two members of The Shield, Seth Rollins and Roman Reigns, defended the WWE Tag Team Championship against The Prime Time Players (Darren Young and Titus O'Neil).
 In the end, Reigns performed a Spear on O'Neil, allowing Rollins to score a pinfall to retain the titles.